choubari/IEEE-ENSIAS-Management-System/README.md

   <img  src="screenshots/signup.PNG" width="600px" >
 </p>

-After Signing up, you will get an immediate confirmation email, and you need to wait until the admin accepts you within the student branch and [uppdates your status]().
+After Signing up, you will get an immediate confirmation email, and you need to wait until the admin accepts you within the student branch and [updates your status](https://github.com/choubari/IEEE-ENSIAS-Management-System/blob/master/README.md#list-of-members-).

 ### Login :

+You can't login only after being accepted by the admin (president).

 <p align="center">
   <img  src="screenshots/login.PNG" width="600px" >